 Take a rectangular /square baking dish that is at least an inch deep.
 The original recipe asks for a cake tin lined with parchment paper, but I clearly don’t bake enough.

-I just took some margerine out of the fridge and rubbed it evenly across the base and sides of the baking dish.
+I just took some margarine out of the fridge and rubbed it evenly across the base and sides of the baking dish.
 Then I tipped the batter in and baked the whole lot for 30 minutes.

-After 30 minutes, take the dish out of the oven, leave to cool and then refridgerate for two hours until set.
+After 30 minutes, take the dish out of the oven, leave to cool and then refrigerate for two hours until set.
 Cut into rectangular pieces and enjoy on their own or with Vanilla ice cream.